Ophir-Shaked/Recommendation_Engine/README.md

 ## K-Fold Cross-Validation (Where It’s Used and Why)

-Yes — you use K-fold validation, but not as “CV for performance reporting.”
+ use K-fold validation, but not as “CV for performance reporting.”
-You use it as a leakage-safe mechanism for stacking:
+ use it as a leakage-safe mechanism for stacking:

 - Split TRAIN into K folds (`K_FOLDS`)
 - Train base models on K−1 folds